MattClarkson/CMakeCatchTemplate/README.md

 This project is intended for the following 2 Use-Cases:

  1. You are developing a small library or command line app, and NOT a GUI.
 Your focus is the core algorithm.
+You are an algorithm developer.
  2. You are developing a GUI, or a GUI with supporting command line apps, so you are an application developer, or an integration developer.

 For the first Use-Case it is recommended that you build everything statically.
 The packaging code will produce an